 - Be sure to use a reliable form of birth control to prevent pregnancy- even if you believe you are not producing sperm, you could still be fertile and conceive.

-- Chemotherapy can be excreted in semen for 48-72 hours after a treatment.
-You should use a condom for oral sex or intercourse during this period to prevent your partner from being exposed to the chemotherapy.
-(This includes IV and oral chemotherapy – even those chemotherapy medications that are taken daily).
+- Chemotherapy can be excreted in saliva and semen for 48-72 hours after a treatment.
+You should use a condom for oral sex or intercourse (vaginal or anal) during this period to prevent your partner from being exposed to chemotherapy.
+This includes IV and oral chemotherapy – even those chemotherapy medications that are taken daily.

 - Think outside the box about sexual activity - it does not have to involve intercourse or oral sex.
 Try kissing, touching, caressing to satisfy each other.
 Because saliva can contain chemotherapy for 48-72 hours after treatment, you should avoid open-mouth kissing during this time as this can expose your partner to the chemotherapy.